 Немодлин [j. rosyjski]

-The town of Niemodlin is situated in Opole county, in Opole province.
-It is situated on the bank of Ścinawa Niemodlińska River, a tributary of the Nysa Kłodzka.
+The town of Niemodlin is situated in south-western Poland, Opole County, Opole Province.
+Located 24 km west of Opole, 338 km southwest of Warsaw, it lies on the bank of Ścinawa Niemodlińska River, a tributary of the Nysa Kłodzka.

 Adam Marczewski /